bcgov/pubcode/schema/README.md

-### Pub Code Schema
+# Pub Code Schema

-This is the source of truth for bcgovpubcode.yml file.
-It is a JSON schema that is used to validate the bcgovpubcode.yml file.
-It is also used to generate the form in the frontend.
+This JSON schema validate bcgovpubcode.yml files.
+It is used to generate files using the frontend.